-Wowza StreamLockTM AddOn is the new security option for network encryption from Wowza®.
-It provides near-instant provisioning of free 256-bit Secure Sockets Layer (SSL) certificates to verified Wowza customers for use with Wowza Media Server.
+Wowza StreamLockTM AddOn is a security option for network encryption from Wowza®.
+It provides near-instant provisioning of free 256-bit Secure Sockets Layer (SSL) certificates to verified Wowza users for use with Wowza Media Server.
 StreamLock-provisioned SSL certificates provide the best security when used with RTMP.
 The certificates can also be used for secure HTTP streaming (HTTPS).
+The certificates expire after one year.

-StreamLock is only available for subscription (Daily and Monthly) and Perpetual licensees running Wowza Media Server 3.0 or greater.
+StreamLock is only available for subscription (Daily and Monthly) and Perpetual licensees running Wowza Media Server 3.0 or later.
 It's not available in the Trial and Developer editions of Wowza Media Server.
 For more information, see How to get SSL certificates from the StreamLock service.